 [D.] F. Electronic Monitoring Systems.

-(1) Upon the written recommendation of the [resident's physician or assessing nurse] health care practitioner, the [assisted living] program may apply to the Department for a waiver in accordance with Regulation .09 of this chapter to use an electronic monitoring system instead of awake overnight staff.
+(1) Upon the written recommendation of the [resident's physician or assessing nurse] health care practitioner, the assisted living program may apply to the Department for a waiver in accordance with Regulation .09 of this chapter to use an electronic monitoring system instead of awake overnight staff.

 (2) If an electronic monitoring system is approved by the Department for the assisted living program to use, the licensee shall document the approval of the electronic monitoring system in the area provided on the Resident Assessment Tool.